simsekergun/1D_EMI/README.md

 real(Gxx) imag(Gxx) real(Gxy) imag(Gxy) real(Gyy) imag(Gyy) real (Gzx) imag(Gzx) real(Gzz) Imag(Gzz)
 The last four columns list the relative permittivity of the layers from 1 to 4.

-Training datasets have N rows, where N = ns^4. and ns is the number of samples permittivity values chosen between 1 and 10.
+Training datasets have N rows, where N changes between 8^4 and 18^4.

 Test datasets have 1000 examples in all cases.
 The number of columns is same as the one in training datasets.